 - Stain resistant and easy to clean when sealed correctly

 Hidden Treasure – Granite

-Dramatic and beautiful, Hidden Treasure Granite feature rich gold, cream, gray and black veins quarried in Brazil.
-Hidden Treasure Granite is especially good for Countertops, mosaic, exterior – interior wall and floor applications, fountains, pool and wall capping, stairs, window sills and other design projects.
+Dramatic and beautiful, Hidden Treasure Granite features rich gold, cream, gray and black veins quarried in Brazil.
+Hidden Treasure Granite is especially good for Countertops, mosaics, exterior–interior wall and floor applications, fountains, pool and wall capping, stairs, window sills, and other design projects.
 Use this exquisite natural granite to create stunning architectural elements.

 Azul Aran – Granite

-Gray veins and a blue base creates a stunning stone with a wide range of variation.
+Gray veins and a blue base create a stunning stone with a wide range of variations.
 The stone comes from northern Italy.
 Overall, the stone appears gray and the veining is unique with large mineral deposits.
-One way to use azul aran granite is to pair it with gleaming white cabinets and a light blue backsplash.
-Add a natural wood floor and you will create a comfortable, country-look in your kitchen.
+One way to use Azul Aran Granite is to pair it with gleaming white cabinets and a light blue backsplash.
+Add a natural wood floor and you will create a comfortable, country look in your kitchen.
 You can also use gray or blue cabinets to bring out more of the blue veining in the marble.
-A azul aran granite end on your cabinet with polished silver accessories, stainless-steel appliances, white cabinets and a gray tile floor will create a modern, clean look in your kitchen.
+An Azul Aran Granite end on your cabinet with polished silver accessories, stainless steel appliances, white cabinets, and a gray tile floor will create a modern, clean look in your kitchen.

 Marble countertops are not only beautiful, but they’re a great investment.
 Marble is one of the most elegant and luxurious stones with a beauty that will last for generations.
 It’s a timeless choice that with the proper care can last for years to come.